HomeAdvertisingAll About Citations: Quality vs. Quantity in Local Listings

 Reality: Quality trumps quantity.
 50 citations from authoritative, relevant sources outperform 500 from low-quality directories.

 What if you could only choose 10 citation sources for your business?
 You’d naturally gravitate toward the most authoritative, relevant platforms.
-That’s exactly the mindset you should maintain even when building dozens of citations.
+That’s exactly the mindset you should keep even when building dozens of citations.

 Traffic and engagement metrics matter too.
-Directories that actually send customers your way provide double value – SEO benefits plus real leads.
+Directories that actually send customers your way provide double value: SEO benefits plus real leads.
 Track which citations generate phone calls, website visits, and foot traffic.

 Phone number formatting deserves special attention.
-Choose between (555) 123-4567, 555-123-4567, or 555.123.4567 and use that format universally.
-Include your area code even for local directories – mobile search dominance makes this non-negotiable.
+Choose between (555) 123-4567, 555-123-4567, or 555.123.4567 and use that format everywhere.
+Include your area code even for local directories, because mobile search dominance makes this non-negotiable.

 Address standardisation goes beyond basic consistency.
 If you’re in a shopping centre or office complex, decide whether to include the complex name.
 Some businesses benefit from including landmarks (“Next to Tesco”), while others should stick to official postal addresses.